cnshanrengo/job2/readme.txt

-reating a new branch is quick AND simple.
+ireating a new branch is quick AND simple.